Building a garden cold frame is a great addition to your garden. Cold frames allow you to extend your garden season all the way through the winter!

 Step 13 – Cut a Notch for the Stretcher

 Next cut a notch in the center of the front and back of the frame.

-Install your last 1 1/2″ x 4 foot piece as a stretcher and stiffener for the frame.
+Install your last 1 1/2″ x 4-foot piece as a stretcher and stiffener for the frame.
 This piece is also handy for lifting and carrying the frame.

-This step is optional but I like to take some of the 1/2 inch scrap pieces that are left over and attach them to the bottom edges of the frame.
+This step is optional but I like to take some of the 1/2 inch scrap pieces that are leftover and attach them to the bottom edges of the frame.
 This is where the wood comes in contact with the ground the most.
 This piece of scrap adds some separation between the frame and the ground and helps to keep the wood of the frame from rotting as fast.
 You can even replace this scrap piece every few years.

 This is also an optional step.
 You can add some type of hook or fastener to each of the cold frame lids.
-Do this if you frames will be in a windy area and you are worried about them blowing off in the wind.
+Do this if your frames will be in a windy area and you are worried about them blowing off in the wind.
 Only one of my frames has this option added and I have really never had a problem.
 The frames are very low profile and usually don’t get caught in the wind.

 Well, there you have it!
 Building a garden cold frame is as easy as one, two, three . . . fifteen!
 Okay so it’s not easy, but it really isn’t that difficult either.
 For around $130.00 you can have your own 4 x 8 cold frame!